20 Best Cities to Visit on a Cruise to Spain

 A seafood market is located a 5-minute walk from the Vigo cruise terminal

-Besides food, Vigo boasts premium quality wines and you can go for a wine tasting in one of its wine cellars spread across Galicia’s countryside.
-Cruise ship shore excursions’ offer includes a visit to numerous wine cellars, and I would definitely recommend Granbazan wineries, located a 45-minute drive from Vigo.
+Cruise ship shore excursions’ offer includes a visit to numerous wine cellars, and I would recommend Granbazan wineries, located a 45-minute drive from Vigo.
 There you can enjoy the premium quality Albarino wines and take in the views of the picturesque Galician countryside.

 You can taste premium Galician wines in Granbazan wineries, located a 45-minute drive from Vigo

-Whatever you choose to do in Vigo – visit the historic quarter, enjoy its food and wine, go shopping, do cycling or have some beach time (Samil beach is great!), I’m sure you’ll have a fulfilled and memorable day in this lovely Galician city.
+Whatever you choose to do in Vigo – visit the historic quarter, enjoy its food and wine, go shopping, cycling or have some beach time (Samil beach is great!), I’m sure you’ll have a fulfilled and memorable day in this lovely Galician city.

 2. Santiago de Compostela